.png)

 Best for: Engineering teams that need deep analytics, feature flags, and A/B testing - and will use a separate tool for guidance and engagement.

 Amplitude is the product analytics platform Pendo gets measured against most often.
-Where Pendo bundles analytics with guidance and roadmapping, Amplitude has historically focused on being the strongest analytics solution for understanding user behavior — and its depth shows.
-If your team has outgrown Pendo's once-per-hour analytics refresh and needs real-time event tracking, user flows, and behavioral cohorts, Amplitude is the enterprise standard.
+Where Pendo bundles analytics with guidance and roadmapping, Amplitude has historically focused on being the strongest analytics solution for understanding user behavior - and its depth shows.
+If your team has outgrown Pendo's once-per-hour analytics refresh and needs real-time event tracking, user flows, and behavioral cohorts, Amplitude is the product analytics platform Pendo most frequently gets benchmarked against.

 Amplitude's key features include real-time analytics across web and mobile, granular event tracking, user journey mapping, behavioral cohort creation, and predictive analytics.
 It excels at helping product, growth, and customer success teams understand how user actions drive activation, retention, customer satisfaction, and churn.

 It's worth noting that Amplitude has been expanding beyond pure analytics.
-Its acquisition of Command AI signals a move into in-app guidance and engagement — essentially following the same playbook Pendo did: start with analytics, bolt on engagement after the fact.
+Its acquisition of Command AI signals a move into in-app guidance and engagement - essentially following the same playbook Pendo did: start with analytics, bolt on engagement after the fact.
+This is a pattern worth watching carefully.
+Analytics-first platforms that bolt on engagement tend to compromise on the engagement side, because the core architecture was designed to measure behavior, not influence it.
 The engagement capabilities added via acquisition are still basic and hard to personalize compared to purpose-built tools.
 If the reason you're leaving Pendo is that engagement felt like an afterthought on an analytics platform, it's worth asking whether Amplitude is heading down that same path.

 Free tier available (Amplitude Starter).
 Paid pricing plans scale with event volume.
 Enterprise plans require contact sales.